 And in case you're wondering, they're pronounced past-ee not paste-ee (like I used to say!).

-I hope you love my take on pumpkin pasties from the Harry Potter books, we make them often and they're a fun treat to serve at Harry Potter or Halloween themed parties, while making your way through the books (either by yourself or with your kids!), or...just because.
+I hope you love my take on this delicious treat from the Harry Potter books, we make them often and they're a fun snack to serve at Harry Potter or Halloween themed parties, while making your way through the books (either by yourself or with your kids!), or...just because!

 - How to Make Homemade Pumpkin Puree

 If you make these, share a pic with me on Instagram by tagging me!

 How to Make Vegan Harry Potter Pumpkin Pasties